Frequency of credit reports: Equifax daily, other two monthly

 Two-factor authentication: No

 The name "Norton 360 with LifeLock" might be a mouthful, but the service comprehensively protects your computers, your mobile device and your identity.
-It lags a bit in credit monitoring, but LifeLock's top-end plan does watch your files with all three major credit agencies.
+Until recently, it lagged a bit in credit monitoring, but has caught up with its rivals, and LifeLock's top-end plan watches your files with all three major credit agencies.

-That plan, Norton 360 with LifeLock Ultimate Plus, also keeps an eye on your bank, investment and credit-card accounts while letting you quickly lock your TransUnion credit file with a few mouse clicks.
+That plan, Norton 360 with LifeLock Ultimate Plus, also keeps an eye on your bank, investment and credit-card accounts, as well as your home title, while letting you quickly lock your TransUnion credit file with a few mouse clicks.
+It even lets you know if someone is trying to steal your phone number or your social-media accounts.

 If your identity is stolen while you're protected by LifeLock, the company's insurance plan will reimburse you for up to $3 million in lost funds, lost wages and the expenses of setting your identity straight.

-On the other hand, the Ultimate Plus program is rather expensive, provides credit reports only once a year (which the credit agencies already do for free) and doesn't quite measure up on service and support, even though it ranks highly in our list of the best identity theft protection services.
+On the other hand, the Ultimate Plus program is rather expensive and doesn't quite measure up on service and support, even though it ranks highly in our list of the best identity theft protection services.
+It recently switched from providing credit reports only once a year (which the credit agencies already did for free) to providing them daily for Equifax and monthly for Experian and TransUnion.

-Our Editors' Choice, IdentityForce UltraSecure+Credit, provides quarterly credit reports and offers most of the identity protections LifeLock Ultimate Plus has, but for a lot less.
+Our Editors' Choice, IdentityForce UltraSecure+Credit, provides quarterly credit reports from all three bureaus and offers most of the identity protections LifeLock Ultimate Plus has, but for a lot less than what LifeLock charges.

 Read on for the rest of our LifeLock review.